BryanTheLai/StackRAG-Backend/README.md

 A key part of this dataset is including cases where the correct response is to refuse because the information isn't available.

-## 8.4 Measuring Performance
+## 8.5 Measuring Performance

-We measure several things automatically:
+We measure several things automatically using our Golden Dataset:

 *   **Number Accuracy:** Are the numbers in the answer correct compared to our ground truth?
 *   **Faithfulness:** Does the answer *only* use information from the provided document sections?
 (We use another AI model to check this).
 *   **Source Accuracy:** Do the provided citations point to the correct source sections?
 *   **Finding Performance:** How well did the system find the relevant sections in the first place?
 *   **Refusal Accuracy:** Did it correctly refuse to answer when it should have?
+*   **Structured Extraction Accuracy:** For tasks like table or key metric extraction, evaluate if the structured data output matches the ground truth.

-## 8.5 Automation
+## 8.6 Automation

 We use an automated script to run all the test cases against the system and calculate these metrics.
 This lets us quickly see how changes affect performance.

-## 8.6 Improving with Evaluation
+## 8.7 Improving with Evaluation

 Testing isn't just the end; it's part of development.
 We:

-1. Run tests to see where the system is weak.
+1. Run tests to see where the system is weak (e.g., struggles with specific table formats, misinterprets dates, hallucinates numbers).
-2. Make targeted changes (e.g., improve prompts, adjust retrieval settings).
+2. Make targeted changes (e.g., improve prompts, adjust retrieval settings, enhance parsing logic, fix calculation tools).
 3. Run tests again to see if it improved (and didn't break anything else).
-4. Keep track of results to show progress.
+4. Keep track of results to show progress and demonstrate reliability gains.

 ---